bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

    &message=Order+of+flowers+%26+chocolates\
    &r=https://example.com/pay/mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN

-None of the parameters provided above, except :ref:`“r” <term-r-parameter>`, are required for the payment protocol—but your applications may include them for backwards compatibility with wallet programs which don’t yet handle the payment protocol.
+None of the parameters provided above, except :term:`“r” <R parameter>`, are required for the payment protocol—but your applications may include them for backwards compatibility with wallet programs which don’t yet handle the payment protocol.

-The :ref:`“r” <term-r-parameter>` parameter tells payment-protocol-aware wallet programs to ignore the other parameters and fetch a :ref:`PaymentRequest <term-paymentrequest>` from the URL provided.
+The :term:`“r” <R parameter>` parameter tells payment-protocol-aware wallet programs to ignore the other parameters and fetch a :term:`PaymentRequest <PaymentRequest>` from the URL provided.
 The browser, QR code reader, or other program processing the URI opens the spender’s Bitcoin wallet program on the URI.

 .. figure:: /img/dev/en-payment-protocol.svg
    :alt: BIP70 Payment Protocol